libereurope/liber-dslib/documents/2022-liber-conference/README.md

 - 10:30 - 12:00 -> Part II (1 hour & 30 minutes)

 Further develop landscape analysis and survey with the input of workshop attendees in a hackathon-style session.

+## Workshop Report

+A report (of sorts) of the workshop was written as a Twitter thread: [https://twitter.com/NehaMoopen/status/1545806638371799046](https://twitter.com/NehaMoopen/status/1545806638371799046).
+The report has been archived as a pdf in this folder as well.

 --- END ---